-On this day in 1774, Elizabeth Ann Bayley is born in New York City.
+Elizabeth Ann Bayley is born in New York City on August 28, 1774.
 She went on to found the first Catholic school and the first female apostolic community in the United States.
 She was also the first American-born saint beatified by the Roman Catholic Church.

 Elizabeth Ann Bayley was born to an eminent physician, Richard Bayley, who served as the first health officer of New York City.
 Her mother, Catherine, was an Episcopal minister’s daughter who died before Elizabeth’s third birthday, leaving three daughters.
 Her father remarried and had four additional children.
 At age 19, Elizabeth married a wealthy shipping magnate, William Magee Seton, with whom she had five children in quick succession.
 Seton’s health deteriorated after his financial holdings collapsed and he died of tuberculosis in Italy shortly before the couple’s 10th anniversary.
 Elizabeth’s eldest daughter followed her father to the grave nine years later.